-PSY 205 DEVELOPMENTAL PSYCHOLOGY Three credit hours Prerequisite: PSY 110.
-This course may be taken to partially satisfy the core curriculum requirement in the social sciences.
+PSY 205DEVELOPMENTAL PSYCHOLOGYThree credit hoursPrerequisite: PSY 100.
+This course may be taken to partially satisfy the core curriculum requirement in the social sciences.Event of the core curriculum

 A course designed to help the student gain knowledge of the sequence of human development from conception and birth through infancy, childhood, adolescence, adulthood and aging.
 The impact of biological and interpersonal factors in the growth and maturation of the individual is considered.